 Myth 7.
 Hearing loss can’t be fixed.

-Fact 7.
-9 out of 10 individuals with hearing loss will benefit from hearing aids.
+9 out of 10 individuals with a hearing impairment will benefit from hearing aids.
 That’s where we, Advanced Affordable Hearing, come in.
 We can send hearing aids straight to your door for a reasonable price.